Groningen: Etymology

 The origin and meaning of 'Groningen' and its older variant, 'Groeningen', are uncertain.
 A folk origin story relates the idea that, in 453 BC, exiles from Troy who were guided by a mythical figure called Gruno (or Grunius, Gryns or Grunus), along with a group of Phrygians from Germany, founded a settlement in what is now Groningen, and built a castle on the bank of the Hunze, which they called 'Grunoburg', and which was later destroyed by the Vikings.

 One modern theory is that 'Groningen' meant 'among the people of Groni' ('Groningi' and 'Groninga' in the 11th century), derived from Gronesbeke, which was the old name for a small lake near the Hunze (on the northern border of Zuidlaarderveen).
 As the name Grone (variant Groene) is an old Frisian personal name, the origin may very well be in a settlement originally founded by the family of Grone and their followers, which in Frisian would be called Groninga.
 Another theory is that the name was derived from the word groenighe, meaning 'green fields'.

 In Frisian, it is called Grins.
 In Groningen province, it is called Groot Loug.
 Regionally, it is often simply referred to as Stad (the "city"), and its inhabitants are referred to as Stadjers or Stadjeder.
 The Dutch sometimes refer to it as "the Metropolis of the North", or Martinistad (after the Martinitoren tower).

 History

 The city was founded at the northernmost point of the Hondsrug area.
-While the oldest document referring to Groningen's existence dates from 1040, the area was occupied by Anglo-Saxons centuries prior.
+While the oldest document referring to Groningen's existence dates from 1040, the area was occupied by Saxons centuries prior.
 The oldest archaeological evidence of a settlement in the region stems from around 3950–3650 BC, and the first major settlement in Groningen trace back to the year 3 AD.